osutaiko/TaikoLang/README.md

 dkk kdd dkk dkk dkk dkk dkk dkk dkk dkk kdd ddd dkd kdd
 ```

-The full code in the form of an osu!taiko map can be viewed [here](https://twitter.com/ye_osu/status/1487819314124103681?s=20&t=W3yS92ToHIEd26ftLNKEiQ) in my Tweet.
+The full code in the form of an osu!taiko map can be viewed in my [tweet](https://twitter.com/ye_osu/status/1487819314124103681?s=20&t=W3yS92ToHIEd26ftLNKEiQ).
+You may also _play_ the map in the osu! game client itself!

 #### Output
 `Hello, World!`